metalcycling/openstructure/modules/doc/install.rst

                qt5-qmake qtbase5-dev libpng-dev libsqlite3-dev

 Now, all dependencies are located in standard locations and cmake will automatically find them without the need to pass any additional parameters.
-The only exception is the Python library which is put in a different path than expected.
-Also, we add -DOPTIMIZE, which will tell cmake to build an optimised version of OpenStructure.
+We add -DOPTIMIZE, which will tell cmake to build an optimised version of OpenStructure.

 .. code-block:: bash

-  cmake . -DPYTHON_LIBRARIES=/usr/lib/x86_64-linux-gnu/libpython3.8.so \
+  cmake . -DOPTIMIZE=ON
-          -DOPTIMIZE=ON

-Be careful at -DPYTHON_LIBRARIES, Debian 10 comes with Python 3.7 so that needs to be substituted (libpython3.8.so -> libpython3.7m.so).

 **macOS (Catalina) with Homebrew**